 Note: If the Sybase Unwired Platform object model defines one instance of a create operation and one instance of an update operation, and all operation parameters are mapped to the object's attributes, then a Save method can be automatically generated which, when called internally, determines whether to insert or update data to the local client-side database.
 In other situations, where there are multiple instances of create or update operations, methods such as Save cannot be automatically generated.

-- Creating, Updating, and Deleting MBO Records on page 38 - Other Operations on page 39 attributes, then call the save () or create () operation.
-To propagate the changes to the server, call submitPending.
+- Creating, Updating, and Deleting MBO Records on page 47 - Other Operations on page 48

 Create Operation